HtH-HacktheHood/Tech-Foundations/README.md

 Things to include during curriculum development:

-2. What is the tech industry?
-Discussing the different types of roles in more detail
 3. Discuss installations of homebrew, github, python, etc ...
 4. Discuss navigating the terminal, bash_profile, virtual environments
-5. Connecting Lauren's sociotechnical content with each module
 6. Kahoot Pre/Mid/Post Diagnostics
 7.